jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 # TODO

-- (Consider renaming all of this to "debugfs opaque handle" so I'm just doing that first)
 - Rebase against master because of <https://lore.kernel.org/all/20241229080948.GY1977892@ZenIV/>
 - Get feedback on approach
 - If we eventually want to use `kernfs`, we need to consider `file_operations` as well.
 That would be a super hard thing to migrate across all of the kernel.